 Most of us have had the relaxing experience of gazing out at the ocean or looking down from a mountain and feeling our stress melt away.
 Well it turns out; we don’t actually have to be out in nature to benefit from its stress-relieving effects.

+Plants in the office improve indoor air quality.
 Poor air quality and indoor pollution are thought to be some of the major contributing factors to “sick building syndrome”.
 People suffering from this condition will have symptoms such as tiredness, headaches, coughing, itchy eyes, and inability to concentrate, and will experience this only when in a particular building.
 The condition improves after leaving the building.

 It’s no surprise, therefore, that poor air quality in the workplace results in an increased rate of staff sick leave.
 Employees off work due to sickness means lost work hours and reduced productivity as a result.